Sharing Storage Folders and Access Control¶

 test folder cannot be shared with User B.

-Back to User A’s account and click the third icon in the Control column on the
+Back to User A’s account and click the share icon (third icon) in the Control panel on the

 right of the